If you’d like to get involved and help us spread the word, check out our menu of tactical options (community engagement) below.

 11. Transport Hub Pop-Up Engagement

-Recently our team have been visiting Margate seafront and railway station to conduct a pop-up engagement session with railway and coach passengers to highlight key safety messages.
+During the Summer months our team visit Margate seafront and railway station to conduct pop-up engagement sessions with railway and coach passengers to highlight key safety messages.
 This is an exciting development as we have seen a significant proportion of people who have been rescued this season from outside the coastal footprint.